Jan Vennegoor of Hesselink: Hull City

-Rapid Vienna
+Rapid Wien

-On 30 August 2010, Vennegoor of Hesselink joined Rapid Vienna as a free agent on a two-year deal after his contract expired with Hull City.
+On 30 August 2010, Vennegoor of Hesselink joined Rapid Wien as a free agent on a two-year deal after his contract expired with Hull City.
 Vennegoor of Hesselink said on the club's official website: "I received several interesting offers from European clubs.
 However, Rapid's offer gave me and my family the best feeling.
 This club and this city made it an easy decision for me to join Rapid.
 I'm looking forward to the next chapter in my career".
 On 21 October, he scored the first goal to help his side to a 2–0 away win against Bulgarian outfit CSKA Sofia in a UEFA Europa League match.

 Vennegoor of Hesselink did not play many games in the 2010–11 season, due to several injuries.
 After a muscle rupture in May, his season was therefore over.
 In June, player and club agreed to terminate his contract.

 Return to PSV

-After his departure from Rapid Vienna, Vennegoor of Hesselink trained with the Twente youth team.
+After his departure from Rapid Wien, Vennegoor of Hesselink trained with the Twente youth team.
 On 4 October 2011, it was announced that he had joined PSV to train with the first team squad.
 On 3 November 2011, he signed until the end of the season.

 On 15 May 2012, Vennegoor of Hesselink announced his retirement from professional football.